-- The block heights of halvings are different between Testnet and Mainnet, as a result of different activation block heights for the Blossom network upgrade (which changed the block target spacing).
-The end height of these funding streams corresponds to the second halving on each network. - On Testnet, the activation block height of Canopy is before the first halving.
-Therefore, the consequence of the above rules for Testnet is that the amount sent to each Zcash Development Fund recipient address will initially (before Testnet block height 1116000) be double the number of currency units as the corresponding initial amount on Mainnet.
-This reduces to the same number of currency units as on Mainnet, from Testnet block heights 1116000 (inclusive) to 2796000 (exclusive).
+- · CanopyActivationHeight is different between Mainnet and Testnet. - On Testnet, the activation block height of Canopy will be before the first halving.
+Therefore, the consequence of the above rules for Testnet is that the amount sent to each recipient funding stream address will initially (before Testnet block height 1046400) be double the corresponding initial amount on Mainnet.
+This reduces to the same amount as on Mainnet, from Testnet block heights 1046400 (inclusive) to 2726400 (exclusive).